 The classification of rivers in Ireland is based upon the results of biological and chemical monitoring carried out by the Environmental Protection Agency.
 Rivers have been classified as being High, Good, Moderate, Poor or Bad in accordance with the criteria set out in European Communities Environmental Objectives (Surface Waters) Regulations 2009 S.I.
-No. 272 of 2009.
+No. 272 of 2009, and the European Communities Environmental Objectives (Groundwater) (Amendment) Regulations 2012.

-Figure 7 SERBD Wexford Water Status
+Figure 4 SERBD Water Status

-Figure 8 Overall Trend of Water Quality in County Wexford Since 1980
+Figure 5 Overall Trend of Water Quality since 1980